Skip to content

 A few weeks ago, I delivered a baby in the morning and sat with a grandmother near the end of life that afternoon.
 I adjusted insulin for a patient I first helped quit smoking ten years ago.
 I counseled a teenager about to leave home for college.
 This is the joy of family medicine: walking with people through every stage of life.
 But too often, that joy is overshadowed by a system that undervalues the very work that keeps it alive.

-I have been a family physician for nineteen years, trained residents for sixteen, and served as a program director for nine.
+I have been a family physician for twenty-two years, trained residents for nineteen, and served as a program director for nine.
 Alongside colleagues in pediatrics and internal medicine, I have seen how primary care strengthens communities.
 We catch disease early, support mental health, guide families through crisis and celebration, and build trust that makes care possible.
 Strong primary care is not just important; it is the backbone of a functional, compassionate, and cost-effective health care system.

 And right now, that backbone is breaking.